stackbuilders/tutorials/tutorials/haskell/image-processing/tutorial.md

     }
 ```

-The definition is simple and intuitive, here we have width and height of
+The definition is simple and intuitive: we have width and height of image
-image and single vector that contains pixel data.
+and single vector that contains pixel data.

 `!` before `Int` is called “strictness annotation”.
 Haskell, being a lazy
 language (should I have said “the lazy language”?) does not normally